rapidexp/jquery-rapidform/README.md

 The url string of the redirection.

 * raw:
-Associative array of a field name and the value when editiong.
+The associative array of field names and the values successed.